potatolondon/django-gcloud-connectors/README.md

 # Automatic Cloud Datastore Emulator startup

 gcloudc provides overrides for the `runserver` and `test` commands which start and stop a Cloud Datastore Emulator instance.
-To enable this functionality just add `gcloudc.commands` to your `INSTALLED_APPS` setting.
+To enable this functionality add `gcloudc.commands` _at the beginning_ of your `INSTALLED_APPS` setting.

 # Release process